microsoft/appcenter-sdk-apple/README.md

 ### Get Install Identifier

-The Mobile Center SDK creates a UUID for each device once the app is installed.
+The SDK creates a UUID for each device once the app is installed.
 This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
 The following API is useful for debugging purposes:

 **Objective-C**